waterbycounty

 What's happening with rivers in Union County right now?

-Union County's primary USGS streamgage on the GOOSE CREEK is currently reading 1.45 cubic feet per second — 14% of the long-term mean of 10.45 cfs.
+Union County's primary USGS streamgage on the GOOSE CREEK has a pipeline snapshot of 1.45 cubic feet per second — 14% of the long-term mean of 10.45 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Union County water compare to the North Carolina average?